Ancraophobia: Signs and symptoms

 The level of fear as well as other symptoms will vary between individuals.
 There are four general types of symptoms: psychological, physical, mental and emotional.

 Psychological

 Psychological symptoms include extreme anxiety when exposed to wind, feelings that the wind may harm or hurt the individual, and a compulsion to avoid encountering wind.
 The fear of wind is caused by the mind over-estimating the danger caused by wind, believing that wind presents an actual threat, when in reality, it may not.

 Physical

-Physical symptoms include dry mouth, tremors, tightening in the chest, rapid breathing, sweating of the palms, nausea, irregular heart beat and constant need for the wind to pass.
+Physical symptoms include dry mouth, tremors, tightening in the chest, rapid breathing, sweating of the palms, nausea, irregular heart beat and constant need to pass wind.